 With the -ArequirePrefixInWarningSuppressions command-line option, the Checker Framework only suppresses warnings when the string is in the "checkername" or "checkername:messagekey" format, as in @SuppressWarnings("nullness") or @SuppressWarnings("nullness:assignment").
-For example, @SuppressWarnings("assignment") have no effect (they are ignored) when -ArequirePrefixInWarningSuppressions is used.
+For example, @SuppressWarnings("assignment") and @SuppressWarnings("all") have no effect (they are ignored) when -ArequirePrefixInWarningSuppressions is used.
 You can use @SuppressWarnings("allcheckers") to suppress all Checker Framework warnings.